cmorten/opine/.github/CONTRIBUTING.md

 ## Opening a PR

-Once you're confident your branch is ready to review, open a PR against `master` on this repo.
+Once you're confident your branch is ready to review, open a PR against `main` on this repo.

 Please make sure you fill the PR template correctly.